From Static Designs to Dynamic Experiences

 | Open Source | ✓ | ✓ | ✕ |

-Crucial difference from MCP Apps: MCP treats UI as a resource (typically HTML in a sandboxed iframe).
-A2UI follows a "native-first" approach – the UI blends seamlessly into the styling of the host app.
-In multi-agent systems, an orchestrator effortlessly understands the lightweight A2UI message content of a sub-agent.
+The key difference from MCP Apps: MCP treats UI as a resource (typically HTML in a sandboxed iframe).
+A2UI takes a "native-first" approach, so the UI blends seamlessly into the host app's styling.
+In multi-agent systems, an orchestrator can readily interpret the lightweight A2UI messages sent by a sub-agent.

 Industry Voices

-These statements demonstrate how leading technology companies are already using A2UI in production:
+These statements show how leading technology companies are already using A2UI in production:

 Roadmap & Community Involvement

-A2UI was deliberately released early (Version 0.8) to foster open collaboration.
-The project invites you to shape the future of agent-driven UI together.
+A2UI was deliberately released early (version 0.8) to encourage open collaboration.
+The project invites you to help shape the future of agent-driven UI.

 Official Roadmap to v1.0